szabolcsdombi/zengl/docs/index.rst

 | The include statement stands for including constants, functions, logic or behavior, but not files.
 Hence the naming should not contain extensions like ``.h``
 | Nested includes do not work, they are overcomplicated and could cause other sorts of issues.

+.. py:attribute:: Context.includes

+    | A string to string mapping dict.

 **Example**

 .. code-block::